About

 I am drawn to red and blue and with those colours, through lines and forms, create a visual language to communicate with.
 I see patterns everywhere from nature to architecture: the horizontal lines in the bark of silver birch trees to tiled buildings.
 This combination of sensitivities is the backbone of how I make work.
 I enjoy variations and versions of similar things and frequently build this into my work.
 I find some ideas are better expressed through one medium or material over another.

-There is an element of advocacy in my art practice where some of my work speaks to a broader issue.
-With my early pull to law having been justice and to help people, I hope to still do that, where appropriate, through my art.
+There is an element of advocacy in my practice where some of my work speaks to a broader issue.
+With my early pull to law having been justice and to help people, I hope to still do that through my art.
 Having worked in law, politics and business, art is my home and the place that I want to respond from and create from.

-I am self-taught with aspects of my learning being self-guided, as and when it arises.
+I am self-taught with aspects of my learning being self-guided, as and when it has arisen.
 An example would be learning how to create the hard-edge finish in my paintings from geometric artist Theresa Poulton.

 Study